nishamrutha/nishamrutha.github.io/_pages/research.md

   I mainly use spectra from the 6 degree Field Galaxy Survey (6dFGS: 2001-2009), along with modern spectra from ANU 2.3m Wide Field Spectrograph (WiFeS) to compare changes in the Hβ/[OIII] line ratios on a 15-20 year timescale.'
 feature_row:
-  - title: "Unserstanding AGN Sub-Types"
+  - title: "Understanding AGN Sub-Types"
     image_path: /assets/images/Hb_OIII_visualisation.pdf
     excerpt: "My PhD project focuses on unraveling the physical distinctions among AGN sub-types and examining their correlations with the orientation of the AGN and host galaxy, the accretion rate of the AGN, and the dust obscuration of the